kbrulois/magic/README.md

 		$> sudo -H pip3 install .

 #### Usage

+#### Instructions for the Matlab version
+1. run_magic.m -- MAGIC imputation function
+2. test_magic.m -- Shows how to run MAGIC.
+Also included is a function for loading 10x format data (load_10x.m)

 ##### Interactive command line
 A tutorial on MAGIC usage and results visualization for single cell RNA-seq data can be found in this notebook: http://nbviewer.jupyter.org/github/pkathail/magic/blob/develop/notebooks/Magic_single_cell_RNAseq.ipynb